senkumil/GameBridge-for-Steam/README.md

 ## 📥 Installation

 1. Install [Millennium](https://steambrew.app/) for Steam.
-2. Download the latest `NativeGameLink-for-Steam` release.
+2. Download the latest `NativeGameLink-for-Steam.zip` release.
 3. Extract the archive and place the `NativeGameLink for Steam` folder into your Millennium plugins directory:

    - **Windows:**